stevej2608/dash-spa/README.md

 Any number of session data objects can be defined.

-### Dash/SPA Examples
+### DashSPA Examples

 Several example are available.
 The most comprehensive is *Veggy*.
-Other examples are minimalistic and focus on Dash/SPA specifics.
-See also the separate Dash/SPA [dash-flightdeck] dashboard project
+Other examples are minimalistic and focus on DashSPA specifics.
+See also the separate DashSPA [dash-flightdeck] dashboard project

 **1. Veggy** This is a fully working clone of the React shopping cart, [Veggy](https://github.com/bodevone/veggy).